JohnReard/SNSMessenger/README.md

 - write down what you've done and anything that isn't working/needs doing here.

 IMPLEMENTED:
-- Client sends message to server.
+- Client sends multiple messages to server.
-BROKEN:
-- Server only receives one message then exits